 Aladdin is a Middle-Eastern folk tale about a boy who went from rags to riches with the help of a genie.
-The Western world embraced this story, and is one of the more well-known stories from the Arabic world.
-In 1992, Disney released their version, bringing the story to a whole new generation.
+The Western world embraced this tale, and is one of the more well-known stories from the Arabic world.
+In 1992, Disney released their version, bringing Aladdin to a “whole new world”…er…I mean generation.
 Its popularity, due to a great soundtrack and an award winning performance by Robin Williams, saw a video game released a year after the films hit the cinemas.

 Aladdin was developed by Virgin Games.
 It was published in 1993 by Sega and Disney Software for the Sega Megadrive, and by Capcom for the SNES.
 It was later ported to the NES, Game Boy, Amiga and DOS formats.
 I chose to review the Mega Drive Version.